apecloud/kubeblocks-addons/examples/docs/install-addon.md

 # update the index
 kbcli addon index update kubeblocks
 # update all index
-kbcli addon index uppdate --all
+kbcli addon index update --all
 ```

 To search annd install an addon: